MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/materializefunction.md

 >[!TIP]
 >
->* Push all possible operators that will reduce the materialized data set and still keep the semantics of the query.
+>* Push all possible operators that reduce the materialized data set and keep the semantics of the query.
 For example, use filters, or project only required columns.
 >* Use materialize with join or union when their operands have mutual subqueries that can be executed once.
-See the examples below.
->* This function is useful also in scenarios when we need to join/union fork legs.
+For example, join/union fork legs.
+See [example of using join operator](#examples-of-query-performance-improvement).
 >* Materialize can only be used in let statements if you give the cached result a name.
+See [example of using let statements](#example-of-using-materialize)).

-## Examples
+## Examples of query performance improvement

-### Example 1

 The following example shows how `materialize()` can be used to improve performance of the query.
 The expression `_detailed_data` is defined using `materialize()` function and therefore is calculated only once.